 Shirley just looked at Billy and shook her head with pursed lips.
 Billy had a vision of Shirley giving Grandma cigarettes on the down-low.
 Did Shirley make a secret agreement with Grandma that if she behaved and took her pills like a good little girl that she would be rewarded with cigarettes?
 Or is Grandma making the whole thing up and just forgot that she doesn’t smoke?
 Her breath didn’t smell of cigarettes.
 Her room didn’t have the stench of cigarettes.
 Did she used to smoke cigarettes and was just always able to hide the truth from you?
 Or did she smell the cigarettes on you and some kind of transference occurred?

 Grandma looked at Billy’s name tag and read the name.

 “Hi Grandma.”
 He kissed her on the cheek.

-She placed her hand with its translucent skin on Billy’s cheek as he held his lips to her for a few seconds.
-Her eyes were closed, and she was relishing in the warmth of his body.
+She placed her translucent hand on Billy’s cheek as he held his lips to her for a few seconds.
+Her eyes were closed, and she was relishing this human contact.

 “How’s school, Billy?”

 “Grandma, I quit school years ago.
 I’ve been working in New York City.”

 He again felt the need to keep this story going, that he was still in New York, still employed at Cobin-Haskett, not in the middle of some escape act, or rescue mission, or something somewhere in between.